VoronMods/V1/Euro_Probe/README.md

 Trident_8mm_ProbeDock.stl needs supports, will change it later and add build in support.

 Mounting the top PCB to Afterburner adapter:
-- 2x M2x10mm BHCS self taping or M2 heat inserts
+- 2x M2x10mm BHCS self taping

+or

+- 2x M2x8 and 2xM2 heat inserts (5mm OD and 4.5mm lenght)

 or